waitingwittykitty/country-search/README.md

-# Shortly
+# Country Search

-This is the **Frontend Source Code** for [**Country Finder**](https://country-finder-five.vercel.app/).
-Website
+This is the **Frontend Source Code** for [**Country Search**](https://country-search.vercel.app/) Website

 ---

 # Discreption

-Country Finder is Website that You can use it to Find and Know a lot of Informations about Countries.
+Country Search is Website that You can use it to Find and Know a lot of Informations about Countries.

 ---